 It depends on many factors, but generally 3-10 business days.
 For a tourist visa in the USA, it takes about 10 business days to process.
 We recommend applying at least one month before your trip.

 For EU citizens, the process is about 3-5 business days for a tourist visa.

 In some cases you may expedite your visa.
 There are additional costs associated with quicker processing.
-In certain circumstances you’ll need to write a letter to the Consular explaining the reason to expedite the process, like with 3 year visas for US citizens.

 Yes.
 As long as you have an invitation from a Russian organization, you are welcome to go through the process yourself.
 If you live near a visa processing center, this will save you some money.
 However, we don’t recommend this route unless making a trip to the visa center is convenient for you.